arlac77/repository-provider/README.md

 ### toJSON

-List all defined entries from defaultOptions
+List all defined entries from attributes

 ### repositoryClass